 The council shall carry out safety inspections using trained personnel in the manner deemed appropriate for the particular inspection route.
-The safety of the highway Inspector will always be of paramount consideration in determining the method of inspection.
+This will be either by a walked or driven inspection.
+The method of inspection will be as such that it will enable identification of defects as required to be identified by the strategy.
+Subject to this, the safety of the highway Inspector will always be of paramount consideration in determining the method of inspection.
+The methodology and procedures for carrying out inspections will be determined by the Director with responsibility for highways.